 Violas come in different sizes (measured in inches).
-As with the violin, the size you choose depends on the length of the player's arm, so we will need to measure your student to determine the correct size.
+As with the violin, the size chosen depends on the length of the player's arm.

 Most viola players commence playing violin, then make the switch to viola in middle school or high school.